mohammad-yazdani/go_chat/README.md

 The code satisfies the same requirements as the course project, however I implemented it with an **object oriented approach**.
 This version also support **simultaneous** messaging where host and guest can send messages at the same time, which is done using the Golang's **multi-threaded** capablities.

 ### Updates:
 **Dec 17 2017:** Partitioning added.
 Every guest is now a parition and new guest can be added by using an additional integer argument.
 After the controller is finished, controller will create paritions as traffic increases.

-Design documents will be added.
+### Design
+For class diagrams and flow charts please see the `docs` directory.

 ### Build and Run
 To run as host: